2020 Election: Joe Biden Elected 46th President, Defeats Donald Trump - E! Online

 America has chosen Joe Biden to be the 46th President of the United States.

-NBC News projects that the former Vice President won the 2020 election with 272 electoral votes.
-He is joined in his celebration by Vice President Elect Kamala Harris, who will make history as the first female vice president, as well as the first Black and South Asian American vice president.
+NBC News projected on Saturday, Nov.
+7, that the former Vice President won the 2020 election, beating incumbent President Donald Trump, with 279 electoral votes.
+Biden is joined in his celebration by Vice President Elect Kamala Harris, who will make history as the first female vice president, as well as the first Black and South Asian American vice president.

+"America, I'm honored that you have chosen me to lead our great country," Biden tweeted.
+"The work ahead of us will be hard, but I promise you this: I will be a President for all Americans — whether you voted for me or not.
+I will keep the faith that you have placed in me."

+Harris tweeted, "This election is about so much more than @JoeBiden or me.
+It's about the soul of America and our willingness to fight for it.
+We have a lot of work ahead of us.
+Let's get started."

 Early Wednesday Nov.
 4, Biden campaign manager Jen O'Malley Dillon told reporters, "Joe Biden is on track to win this election and he will be the next president of the United States."

 Their prediction came true later after found himself pushing ahead in swing states such as Arizona, Georgia, Nevada, Michigan and Wisconsin.
-And on Saturday, Nov.
-7, NBC News reported Biden had won Pennsylvania, giving him to the necessary 270 electoral votes—and the White House.
+And on Saturday, NBC News reported Biden had won Pennsylvania and later, Nevada, giving him more than the necessary 270 electoral votes—and the White House.

-He defeats incumbent President Donald Trump, who previously said he was victorious if "you count the legal votes."
+Trump has vowed to challenge the results in court and has said he was victorious if "you count the legal votes."

 After much deliberation, Biden joined the competitive presidential race on April 25, 2019, going up against numerous politicians, including 2016 presidential hopeful Bernie Sanders, Sen. Elizabeth Warren, Sen. Amy Klobuchar, the now-Vice President Harris and many other leaders.